Welcome to King Open!

 Lastly, you may also visit the school’s website.
 Please let us know if you have any questions.

 How may I get involved?

-There are a variety of ways to get involved in the King Open community: You may serve as a parent representative in your child’s classroom, attend an event, volunteer to help in a classroom, chaperone on field trips, participate on a committee, etc. We look forward to getting to know you.
-If you are interested in learning more, please contact any of us using our contact info listed above.
+There are a variety of ways to get involved in the King Open community: You may serve as a Classroom Connector in your child’s classroom, attend an event, volunteer to help in a classroom, chaperone on field trips, participate on a committee, etc.